mcollier/mcollier.github.io/_drafts/2020-01-22-azure-functions-private-site-access.md

 ---
 layout: post
 title:  "Azure Functions Private Site Access"
-date:   2020-01-21 13:39:00 -0500
+date:   2020-01-22 09:00:00 -0500
 categories: [azure-functions]
+description: A blog post demonstrating how to set up private site access with Azure Functions.
 tags: [azure-functions, networking, virtual-network, azure-bastion]
 ---

-This blog post will demonstrate how to create an [Azure Function with private site access](https://docs.microsoft.com/azure/azure-functions/functions-networking-options#private-site-access).
+This post will demonstrate how to create an [Azure Function with private site access](https://docs.microsoft.com/azure/azure-functions/functions-networking-options#private-site-access).
 Private site access refers to a way for resources within a virtual network to reach out to an Azure Function.
 Configuring private site access ensures that the specified Azure Function is not able to be triggered via the public internet.
 Instead, the function can only be accessed via a specific virtual network.
-The Function is private to the specified virtual network.
+The function is private to the specified virtual network.

 <!--more-->

 If the Azure Function needs to reach in to a virtual network to interact with resources either in the virtual network or connected via service endpoints, then virtual network integration is needed.
 This blog post focuses on the private site access.
 To view a tutorial on virtual network integration, please refer to [https://docs.microsoft.com/azure/azure-functions/functions-create-vnet](https://docs.microsoft.com/azure/azure-functions/functions-create-vnet).

 Over the course of this blog post, the following steps will be demonstrated in order to configure private site access for an Azure Function: